-Thus, PMON solved the frame problem relative to an explicit statement of assumptions ( $\mathcal{K}$ -IA) under which it could be assessed correct.
-The nature of the definition of preferential entailment was somewhat related to explanation closure [64, 19], although a partitioning of action scenario theories was used where only parts of the theory were minimized and other parts used as filters on the preferred model set for the theory.
-Though ramifications and qualifications to actions were not allowed in $\mathcal{K}$ -IA, the class is in fact quite broad, permitting the use of conditional effects, non-deterministic effects, incomplete specification of states and the timing of actions, actions with duration and specification of dynamics within action durations.
+PMON solved the frame problem relative to an explicit statement of assumptions under which it could be assessed correct.
+In addition, the nature of the definition of preferential entailment was somewhat related to explanation closure [61, 11], although a partitioning of action scenario theories was used where only parts of the theory were minimized and other parts used as filters on the preferred model set for the theory.
+Though ramifications and qualifications to actions were not allowed in \mathcal{K} -IA, the class is in fact quite broad, permitting the use of conditional effects, non-deterministic effects, incomplete specification of states and the timing of actions, actions with duration and specification of dynamics within action durations.

-18.1.1 PMON and TAL
+1.1.1 PMON and TAL

-While the original PMON was characterized semantically in terms of a preferential entailment method, Doherty later developed an equivalent syntactic characterization in classical 2nd-order logic (also called PMON), using a circumscription axiom to formalize the PMON definition of preferential entailment [7, 14].
+While the original PMON was characterized semantically in terms of a preferential entailment method, Doherty later developed an equivalent syntactic characterization in classical 2nd-order logic, using a circumscription axiom to formalize the PMON definition of preferential entailment [12, 19].
 In these papers, he also showed that the 2nd-order circumscription axiom was equivalent to a 1st-order pointwise circumscription axiom, enabling the use of standard first-order theorem proving techniques to reason about PMON action narratives.
-In extended versions of PMON which led to TAL, it has also been shown that quantifier elimination techniques or predicate completion techniques (Definition 7.3.6 in Chapter 7 of this Handbook) can be used to reduce TAL circumscribed theories to logically equivalent 1st-order theories under certain assumptions.
+In extended versions of PMON which led to TAL, it has also been shown that quantifier elimination techniques or predicate completion techniques can be used to reduce TAL circumscribed theories to logically equivalent 1st-order theories under certain assumptions.

-Doherty's PMON logic used two languages for representing and reasoning about narratives.
-The surface language $\mathcal{L}(SD)$ , Language for Scenario Descriptions, provided a convenient high-level notation for describing narratives, and could be described as a set of macros easily translated into a base language $\mathcal{L}(FL)$ , which was initially a many-sorted first-order language and was later altered to be an order-sorted first-order language.
-The $\mathcal{L}(SD)$ language was later renamed to $\mathcal{L}(ND)$ , Language for Narrative Descriptions.
+This new logic was also called PMON, and used two languages for representing and reasoning about narratives.
+The surface language $\mathcal{L}(SD)$, Language for Scenario Descriptions, provided a convenient high-level notation for describing narratives, and could be described as a set of macros easily translated into a base language $\mathcal{L}(FL)$, which was initially a many-sorted first-order language and was later altered to be an order-sorted2 first-order language.
+The $\mathcal{L}(SD)$ language was later renamed to $\mathcal{L}(ND)$, Language for Narrative Descriptions.

-The logic was further extended and generalized in several steps in order to deal with such issues as the ramification and qualification problems, use of concurrent actions, use of structured object-oriented action theories, and use as a specification formalism for TALplanner.
-Each extension generally implied adding new macros to $\mathcal{L}(ND)$ , adding additional predicates to $\mathcal{L}(FL)$ , extending the translation definition to $\mathcal{L}(FL)$ and providing slight modifications to the circumscription policies used.
+The original PMON logic was further extended and generalized in several steps in order to deal with such issues as the ramification and qualification problems, use of concurrent actions, use of structured object-oriented action theories, and use as a specification formalism for TALplanner.
+Each extension generally implied adding new macros to $\mathcal{L}(ND)$, adding additional predicates to $\mathcal{L}(FL)$, extending the translation definition to $\mathcal{L}(FL)$ and providing slight modifications to the circumscription policies used.
 It is important to observe that all extensions proposed have been made in a manner which preserves the property of reducibility of the 2nd-order circumscription theory to a 1st-order theory.
 This is essential for practical reasons.

-&lt;sup>2Essentially, an order-sorted language allows the use of sub-sorts; for example, CAR and BICYCLE may be sub-sorts of the VEHICLE sort.
+2Essentially, an order-sorted language allows the use of sub-sorts; for example, CAR and BICYCLE may be sub-sorts of the VEHICLE sort.